(You must register and have a linked account first)

 • Local Price : £10925

-Click and use the code >22937 to search for this item on the dealer website Fabulous, Original,13th century Knightly Sword of the Henry IIIrd and Simon de Montfort Period, the Battle of Lewes of the 1200´s
+Click and use the code >22937 to search for this item on the dealer website Fabulous, Original, High Middle Ages, Museum Piece.
+A 13th Century Medieval Knightly Sword of the Henry IIIrd and Simon de Montfort Period, Made And Used By a Knight of The IInd Baron´s War Era, the Battle of Lewes in 1264.
+Oakshott Typology Type XI

 • Nation : British